edward962/project-ngx-shop-client/README.md

 If you have errors please fix.
 You could try autofix with `npm run lint:fix`

-## Test production build locally

-Run:

-`npm run build:package` and run some staic server

-To start the app and begin test work.
-The app will launch at  server port

 ## This project use git hooks

 Husky improves your commits and more 🐶 woof!